 No I'm never gonna do it without the fez on, oh noAin't never gonna do it without the fez on, oh noThat's what I am, please understandI wanna be your holy man

-- This is the song that never ends
+- This is the song that doesn't end

-It just goes on and on my friendsSome people started singing it, not knowing what it wasAnd they'll continue singing it forever just because(repeat)
+Yes, it goes on and on, my friendSome people started singing it, not knowing what it wasAnd they'll continue singing it forever just because(repeat)

 - "The National Anthem" by Radiohead from Kid A is a fairly epic and vocally intense song.
 However, its only lyrics used are: